Emotional regulation involves being able to select and present the appropriate emotions to the demands of everyday life.

 - Adherence to rigidly rules

-Strategies to teach teenagers with autism how to understand and manage emotions
+Strategies to teach autistic teenagers how to understand and manage emotions

-- Try and see the world/ situation from the teenagers point of view
+- Try and see the world or situation from the teenagers point of view

-- Use visual supports to remind teenagers how to express emotion and to provide choices of coping strategies (coloured emotion thermometer pdf, 5 point scale, Best Practice resource)
+- Use visual supports to remind teenagers how to express emotion and to provide choices of coping strategies, coloured emotion thermometer pdf, 5 point scale,

 - SODA: Stop, Observe, Deliberate, Act (SODA, Boch, 2007 article)

-- Use visual supports such as an emotional thermometer video best practice resource, or even technology such as IPAD’s or smart phones to aid communication of emotions
+- Use visual supports such as an emotional thermometer, or even technology such as IPads or smart phones to aid communication of emotions

-- Social stories can also help teenagers identify, understand and respond appropriately to emotions (see case study)
+- Social stories can also help teenagers identify, understand and respond appropriately to emotions (Case Study)

 - Sometimes it can be hard to talk about feelings, typing on a computer of writing in a journal may help some teenagers

-- Some teenagers with autism and severe learning difficulties may find Intensive Interaction helpful.
-Intensive interaction is an approach to teaching the pre-speech fundamentals of communication to individuals with severe learning difficulties and/or autism and who are still at an early stage of communication development. intensiveinteraction.com
+- Some autistic teenagers who also have severe learning difficulties may find Intensive Interaction helpful.
+Intensive interaction is an approach to teaching the pre-speech fundamentals of communication to autistic children, young people and adults with severe learning difficulties and who are still at an early stage of communication development. intensiveinteraction.org